diogorafael20/Docker-Install-RPI-Nginx-Reverse-Proxy/README.md

       - ./data/mariadb:/config

-##change "ADDUSER" and "CHANGEPASSWORD" credentials on lines 42 and 43.
+## Change "ADDUSER" and "CHANGEPASSWORD" credentials on lines 42 and 43.

-##then run it
+## Then run it

 $ run docker-compose up -d